Existing Medical Conditions

 • Any condition for which you have undergone surgery in the past 12 months.

-• Pregnancy that is not automatically covered by the Pregnancy section of the PDS
+• Pregnancy that is not automatically covered by the Pregnancy section of the PDS.

-If you already have a Frequent Traveller policy and have developed a medical condition, see our FAQs for more information.
+If you already have a Frequent Traveller policy and have developed a new medical condition, see our FAQs for more information.

 *Please note, that this definition is a summary.